syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/ToolTip.md

 ### BottomRight

-The ToolTip will be placed either below the Thumb in horizontal orientation or right of the Thumb in vertical orientation.
+The ToolTip will be placed either below the thumb in horizontal orientation or to the right of the thumb in vertical orientation.

 {% tabs %}